 If you do have your own vehicle, you might want to travel further off campus into a quieter area.
 Or, conversely, maybe you want to be surrounded by other apartment buildings, bars, and restaurants so going out with friends is easy.
 Create yourself a list to keep track of your personal needs.

 You may have the budget and desire to get a place of your own and not deal with roommates.
 This can spare you from the possibility of incompatible living styles or having to work around someone else’s budget needs.
 However, having roommates also has its benefits, including making housing more affordable and allowing the possibility of making new friends outside of class.

 Popular Amenities for Drexel Students

 If you want a dishwasher or your own bathroom or a building with a gym, these are valid stipulations to add to your search before you sign a lease!
-Many Drexel students take amenities into consideration when moving off the university campus.
-Some popular amenities that important to students include private study spaces, a private room, a computer desk and fully furnished units.
+Many Drexel students take amenities into consideration when moving off the university campus, such as private study spaces, a private room, a computer desk and fully furnished units.

 Housing Amenities By Type

 The amenities can range depending on the individual needs of each person when searching for housing.
 It's very common that parents get to select if they want their kid living on the university campus to be closer to class or finding the perfect off campus housing.